Keystone Hotel (Hummelstown, Pennsylvania)

+The Keystone Hotel is an historic, American home that is located in Hummelstown, Dauphin County, Pennsylvania.

+It was added to the National Register of Historic Places in 1985.

+History and architectural features

-Keystone Hotel is a historic home located at Hummelstown, Dauphin County, Pennsylvania.
-The original building was built in 1839, and was more than doubled in 1850.
-It was originally a 2 1/2-story, rectangular brick building with gable roof in a vernacular Federal style.
+The original building was built in 1839, and was more than doubled in size in 1850.
+It was originally a two-and-one-half-story, rectangular, brick building with gable roof that was designed in a vernacular, Federal style.
 The 1850 expansion raised and flattened the original roofline, and added a three-bay, three-story brick addition to the east side.
 An old brownstone addition pre-dates the 1839 building.

 It was added to the National Register of Historic Places in 1985.